About Me

 - [Apr 2025] I was awarded an Early Grant Award ($3000) from the Yale Institute of Biospheric Studies for my research on inducible biochemical defenses in tropical plants.

-- [Aug 2024] I joined the Comita Lab at Yale University as a doctoral student and the New York Botanical Garden as a Lewis B. Cullman Fellow (graduate student).
+- [Aug 2024] I joined the Comita Lab at Yale University as a doctoral student and the New York Botanical Garden as a Cullman Fellow (graduate studies).

 - [Jul 2024] I was selected as a Quad Fellow (Southeast Asia, 2024) for my Doctoral Studies at Yale University.